jjhollar/PPSRun3Utils/PPSRun3Utils/README_PixelLatencies.md

 triggers in Run 3 RECO/AOD data (tested in CMSSW_12_4_6)
 ----------------------------------------------------------------

-   * Requires a valid certificate proxy to find data in DAS and access remote files
+   * Requires a valid certificate/proxy to find data in DAS and access remote files.
+The example here is for run 361971

 cmsrel CMSSW_12_4_6